 A bottle of Chang Beer in 7-11 or similar convenience store costs about 65 Baht ($2) for a 630ml bottle (that’s a huge 21 oz bottle!).
 If you wanted to have it in a bar you’re looking at something more like 80-100 Baht for a smaller 330ml bottle.

 How Much Does Water Cost in Thailand?

 A bottle of water costs about 13 Baht (37¢) in convenience stores.
 The most we ever paid for water from local shops or vendors was 20 Baht (57¢).
 That is the price for a 1.5L bottle of water which we probably drank between 2-3 a day between us.
-In total we spent 233 Baht ($6.50) on water during out 15 days of travel.
+In total, we spent 233 Baht ($6.50) on water during our 2 weeks in Thailand.

 How Much Does Transportation Cost in Thailand?

 Buses in Bangkok can cost as little as 15 Baht (43¢).
 We traveled mostly by public bus.